mtnekros/Rain/README.md

 # Rain
-This is a Coding Train inspired black rain simulation in cpp.
+This is a Coding Train inspired purple rain simulation in cpp.
 I'm using ChiliTomatoNoodle's chili framework for doing it.
 Links to their channel

 https://www.youtube.com/watch?v=KkyIDI6rQJI (Coding train's video)